-348. We have not been able to find material from the time of the grant of the SONI TSO Licence (in 2007) that reveals the (real time) policy thinking underpinning C25(1) as originally incepted (and as it now stands).
-Our interpretation of C25(1) (above) is reached without reference to any such material.

-- 349. That said, we consider that we are still able to reach a view as to the policy rationale underpinning the text of C25(1) as it concerns the "eligible person" limitation. - 350.
-Again, we construe (as set out in the section above) C25(1) to mean that SONI can only accept as valid an application for G-TUoS agreement "terms" from and offer terms to an "eligible person" (as defined). - 351.
+- 360. We have not been able to find material from the time of the grant of the SONI TSO Licence (in 2007) that reveals the (real time) policy thinking underpinning C25(1) as originally incepted (and as it now stands).
+Our interpretation of C25(1) (above) is reached without reference to any such material. - 361.
+That said, we consider that we are still able to reach a view as to the policy rationale underpinning the text of C25(1) as it concerns the "eligible person" limitation. - 362.
+Again, we construe (as set out in the section above) C25(1) to mean that SONI can only accept as valid an application for G-TUoS agreement "terms" from and offer terms to an "eligible person" (as defined). - 363.
 We note the part of the "eligible person" definition that relates to an application from a person that has made an Article 10 licence application to the UR that has not been withdrawn or refused.
 We consider that this provision contemplates a situation where a person has an outstanding Article 10 licence application awaiting determination by the UR and wishes to commence the G-TUoS agreement application process pending that determination.
-The provision means that the fact that the Article 10 application has not yet been refused (or withdrawn) means that SONI can accept the application for terms as valid under C25(1).114 - 352.
-We further consider that the "terms" offered for the G-TUoS agreement would - for any "eligible person" who has made a (valid) C25(1) application granted by SONI (i.e., as not subsequently refused by exercise of the C25(6) exception) - be expected to include a "condition" that required the person who applied to hold and continue to hold either an Article 10 licence or an Article 9 Exemption.
+The provision means that the fact that the Article 10 application has not yet been refused (or withdrawn) means that SONI can accept the application for terms as valid under C25(1).
+118 - We further consider that the "terms" offered for the G-TUoS agreement would for any "eligible person" who has made a (valid) C25(1) application granted by SONI (i.e., as not subsequently refused by exercise of the C25(6) exception) be expected to include a "condition" that required the person who applied to hold and continue to hold either an Article 10 licence or an Article 9 Exemption.
 That expectation is matched by the terms of the published SONI G-TUoS agreement.
-In that way a person who has made an application for an Article 10 generating licence can make a valid application for G-TUoS agreement terms (provided the application for an Article 10 generating licence has not been refused/withdrawn) but must obtain an Article 10 generating licence (or an Article 9 Exemption) in order to meet the conditions of any resultant G-TUoS agreement (with SONI). - 353.
+In that way a person who has made an application for an Article 10 generating licence can make a valid application for G-TUoS agreement terms (provided the application for an Article 10 generating licence has not been refused/withdrawn) but must obtain an Article 10 generating licence (or an Article 9 Exemption) in order to meet the conditions of any resultant G-TUoS agreement (with SONI). - 365.
 But why restrict an offer of terms to an "eligible person" (as defined) in this way (with a matching expectation that those terms would include a condition that only persons exempt (under Article 9) or (by then) licenced (under Article 10) could oblige SONI to provide use of system rights under the relevant G-TUoS agreement)?
-What is the policy rationale for this? - 354.
-We consider that there are (apart from the licences for the TO and the TSO (both Article 10 licensed to participate in transmission)) two categories of persons who can be expected to need and apply for a G-TUoS agreement.
-These are suppliers and generators. - 355.
-Suppliers of persons to be supplied electricity will not need a connection agreement but they will need use of the NITS to convey the electricity they purchase from others to those whom they supply in NI. - 356.
-The activity of "supply" in NI requires a licence or an exemption.
-Otherwise, it is unlawful.
-It seems only right therefore - as a matter of policy - that the right to use the NITS - afforded by a SONI TUoS agreement (for suppliers) - is limited to those supplier entities legally supplying persons in NI with electricity conveyed on the NITS be that via holding an Article 10 supply licence or a relevant Article 9 Exemption.
+What is the policy rationale for this? - 366.
+We consider that there are (apart from the licences for the TO and the TSO (both Article 10 licensed to participate in transmission)) two categories of

-114 It does not appear that a valid application can be made by a person who has not yet obtained an actual exemption from DfE under Article 9 of the Electricity Order.
+118 It does not appear that a valid application can be made by a person who has not yet obtained an actual exemption from DfE under Article 9 of the Electricity Order.